Home » Dessert Recipes » Southern Caramel Cake

 Instructions

-• Preheat the oven 350°F. Lightly spray (2) 9-inch cake pans with baking spray.
+• Preheat the oven 350°F. Lightly spray (2) 9-inch cake pans with baking spray (I like the kind with flour in it).
 Place parchment paper in the bottom of the pans.
 Spray the top of the paper with baking spray.
 Set aside.

-• In a medium-sized bowl, stir together the flour, baking powder, baking soda, and salt.
+• In a medium-sized bowl, stir together 2 ⅔ cup all-purpose flour, 2 teaspoon baking powder, ½ teaspoon baking soda and ½ teaspoon salt.
 Set aside.

-• In the body of a stand mixer with the paddle attachment mix the butter with the oil until combined.
+• In the body of a stand mixer with the paddle attachment (or in a bowl with an electric hand mixer) mix ½ cup unsalted butter, softened to room temperature and ½ cup vegetable oil until combined.

-• Add the granulated sugar and brown sugar.
+• Add in 1 cup granulated sugar and ¾ cup light brown sugar, packed.
 Beat them together on medium speed for about 3 minutes.

-• Then, add the eggs one at a time until fully mixed in.
-Stir in the vanilla extract.
+• Then, add 4 large eggs, room temperature, one at a time, until fully mixed in.
+Stir in 1 tablespoon vanilla extract.

 • Add half of the dry ingredients and stir it in until combined.

-• Next, add half of the buttermilk, stir until combined.
+• Next, add 3/4 cup buttermilk, stir until combined.

-• Repeat with the remaining dry ingredients and buttermilk, scraping down the sides as needed.
+• Repeat with the remaining dry ingredients and 3/4 cup buttermilk, scraping down the sides as needed.

 • Divide the batter between the two cake pans.
 Take a spatula and smooth out the top, this will ensure the cakes bake evenly.

-• Bake for 22-28 minutes, until a toothpick inserted into the center comes out clean.
+• Bake on the middle rack for about 22-28 minutes, until a toothpick inserted into the center comes out clean.
 Let cool completely in the pan.

 • When the cakes are cool and you are ready to assemble, cut any doming or uneven parts off the top of the cake if there are any, and then make the frosting.

-• Place the light brown sugar, dark brown sugar, butter, and salt into a medium-sized saucepan.
+• Place the 1 cup light brown sugar, packed, 1 cup dark brown sugar, packed and 1 cup unsalted butter (cut into Tablespoons) and ½ teaspoon salt into a medium-sized saucepan.

 • Place the pot over medium heat and whisk constantly until the butter and the sugars are melted.

-• Pour in the evaporated milk then the heavy cream, whisk to combine.
+• Pour in ⅓ cup evaporated milk and ⅓ cup heavy cream, whisk to combine.

-• Using an electric hand mixer, add the powdered sugar a little at a time until fully mixed in.
-Then mix in the vanilla extract.
+• Using an electric hand mixer, add 2 cups powdered sugar, sifted, a little at a time, until fully mixed in.
+Then mix in 1 teaspoon vanilla extract.

-• When the frosting is done, we need to work fast to frost the cake while it is still spreadable.
+• When the frosting is done, you need to work fast to frost the cake while it is still spreadable.

 • Place one of the cakes top side up onto your serving platter.
 Add ¾ cup of the frosting and using an offset spatula or something similar, spread it out over the top of the cake.